lousousa/weight-log/README.md

 ## Overview

-This application is focused on simplifying the task of saving log entries for daily weights and showing them visually organized.
+This application is focused on simplifying the task of saving log entries for daily body weight and showing them visually organized.
 The data is written and read from a Google Sheets document for a pre-defined single user.

 ## Featured stack: